 Everyone now wants to go green and live sustainably.
 For this reason, the demand for renewable energy sources continues to grow.

-However, before installing a solar power system on your property, you should always ask yourself a few questions.
+However, before installing a solar power system on your property, you should ask yourself a few questions.

 - For instance, how much do solar panels cost per square foot?